 Being an agent dealing with real estate transactions can be stressful.
-From scheduling multiple client meetings and house showings to dealing with difficult clients, it’s safe to say that being a real estate agent isn’t for the faint of heart.
+From scheduling multiple client meetings and house showings to dealing with demanding clients, it’s safe to say that being a real estate agent isn’t for the faint of heart.
 Thus, it’s good to know whether a candidate can handle the stress and perform under pressure.

 “On a scale of 1 to 10, how would you rate your performance in your previous job?”
 The play-safe answer here is in the range of 6 to 7 or maybe an 8.
-A candidate wants to impress but giving themselves a 10 would mean that you’ll expect quite a lot from them.
+A candidate wants to impress but giving themselves a ten would mean that you’ll expect quite a lot from them.
 A low score, on the other hand, can put their hiring chances at risk.

-Top real estate agents and professionals would likely give themselves a high rating based on certain skills.
+Top real estate agents and professionals would likely give themselves a high rating based on specific skills.
 They can play up their strengths and admit they still have room to grow without sounding self-deprecating.

 For example, a person who’s into knitting or crocheting can be patient and pays careful attention to detail.
 Meanwhile, someone who hosts tabletop gaming sessions is likely a good speaker and can think quickly on their feet.

-Do note that interviews, particularly those geared towards personality and character, are about finding someone who can fit OR add to the company culture.
+Do note that interviews, mainly those geared towards personality and character, are about finding someone who can fit OR add to the company culture.
 It’s not always about finding the perfect match; sometimes, it’s also about finding someone who brings something new and refreshing.